open-telemetry/opentelemetry-ruby/instrumentation/base/README.md

 ### For SDK Authors

 The following is a simplified demonstration of how the `OpenTelemetry::Instrumentation.registry` can be used by an SDK to install auto-instrumentation gems as part of it's configuration.
 This should not be used as an example of how to implement an SDK as there are large omissions.
-For a example of a complete implementation see the `opentelemetry-sdk` gem.
+For an example of a complete implementation see the `opentelemetry-sdk` gem.

 ```ruby
 require 'bundler/inline'